-For those of you who have attended an Ekahau ECSE course or my CWNA course, you will remember the discussions of “Primary” and “Secondary” RF coverage when using predictive modeling software to design your network.
+For those of you who have attended an Ekahau ECSE course or my CWNA course, you will remember the discussions of “Primary” and “Secondary” RF coverage when using predictive modeling software to design your Wi-Fi infrastructure.
 The goal of this blog is to quickly and visually explain the difference between the two.
 “Secondary” coverage is simply a reference to the intensity of coverage you’re providing – a measure of how much signal overlaps, at what RSSI, in a given area.
 It is not a separate thing from Primary coverage.

 Primary Coverage Example (click on the graphic)

 There are only four kinds of channel overlap: None, Some, Less, and More.
 That “15-20% overlap” guidance you get from manufacturers’ design guides is non-sense.
 If you’d like to better understand the calculations behind sphere/sphere intersection (as if AP coverage patterns are spheres/circles!), please reference this authority on the subject.
 If that seems a bit confusing, then try this authority instead.
 Now, try calculating the overlapping area of two 3D irregular blobs (instead of spheres), and get back with me when you have that figured out. 🙂